 Lionsgate Posts Sharply Higher Fourth-Quarter Earnings, Beats Expectations

-Lionsgate beat profit estimates, on sharply higher quarterly revenues, with its fourth-quarter financial results on Thursday.
+Lionsgate beat profit estimates, on sharply higher quarterly earnings, with its fourth-quarter financial results on Thursday.

-Revenue of $1.25 billion was up 59 percent from $791.2 million last year, as the studio's most recent box-office releases included La La Land, the Keanu Reeves-starrer John Wick: Chapter Two and Power Rangers, the big-screen adaptation of the classic kids TV show about a group of morphin' superheroes.
+Lionsgate also had a tough year-over-year comparison on the movie side as box-office releases last year included La La Land, the Keanu Reeves-starrer John Wick: Chapter Two and Power Rangers, the big-screen adaptation of the classic kids' TV show about a group of morphin' superheroes.